ChefYeshpal/webapp-trafficsim/README.md

 ## Where was ai used?

-- For the css in the point system, I just couldn't colour match things at the last moment...
-- For the end game screen css, same excuse
+- Originally I used AI in the css part, but after getting a warning from stonemasons I've re-written most of the css myself again
 - I think this constitutes for less than 30% of the overall code, considering how it's all just css